prgoyal007/Programming-Practice/README.md

 # Programming-Practice
-Programming Practice for LeetCode, CodeChef, and other online programming learning platforms across multiple languages and domains
+This repository features code solutions from LeetCode, CodeChef, and other online programming learning platforms.
+The purpose is to practice interview problems and concepts across multiple different languages and domains.